smoqadam/PyFladesk/README.md

 2. Download the gui.py
 3. Replace `app.run` with `init_gui(app)`

-#### Sample RSS Reader app

-I wrote a sample Rss reader app by PyFladesk. you can find it [here](https://github.com/smoqadam/PyFladesk-rss-reader).

 ## Packaging

 If you need to deliver your app as an executable file or in a compact folder you can use [PyInstaller](http://www.pyinstaller.org/)